 Shark Diving from Cabo San Lucas

-Anyone in good physical health, who is advanced certified and who has made a local check out dive with one of our guides.
+Anyone in good physical health, who is advanced certified and who has made a local check out dive with one of our Divemaster.
+But if you don’t feel diving at Gordo banks, please check our other Scuba diving tours around Baja California.

 Is a check out dive really necessary for very experienced divers at Gordo Banks?